lowlydba/incident-io-action/README.md

 ## Disclaimer

-This is an unofficial, community-created GitHub Action and is not affiliated with, endorsed by, or supported by incident.io Ltd. The incident.io name, logo, and related trademarks are property of incident.io Ltd.
+This is an unofficial, community-created GitHub Action and is not affiliated with, endorsed by, or supported by Pineapple Technology Ltd. The incident.io name, logo, and related trademarks are property of Pineapple Technology Ltd.

 This action uses the publicly available incident.io API as documented at [api-docs.incident.io](https://api-docs.incident.io).
 Users of this action are